How weight loss injections work to reset your metabolism

 How long should you use weight loss injections?

-Your doctor will monitor your progress closely over the first 12 weeks of your treatment.
-If you've experienced at least a 5% loss of your initial weight, you'll be able to continue treatment.
+Your practitioner will monitor your progress closely over the first 12 weeks of your treatment.
+Typically, your treatment will last anywhere from 9-12 months.

 What diet should you follow while on this medication?